Stfort52/cblab-kogo-workshop/QC2.md

 Each dataset has own QC threshold.
 And these thresholds should be determined by reasonable evidences. <br>
 If you face any low-quality cell in downstream, re-run QC with new thresholds! <br>

-### We obtained SingleCellExperiment(SCE) objects without estimated droplets from previous section.
+We obtained SingleCellExperiment(SCE) objects without estimated droplets from previous section. <br>
 In this section, we will remove low quality cells with large mitochondrial proportions, low RNA contents or low detected gene numbers.

 ```R